-Monday 9-11 (4:05-7:05 pm) CBD 212 William Logan (wlogan@ufl.edu / 352-371-7780) 4211-H Turlington (Monday, 2-3:45 pm)
+Monday 9-11 (4:05-7:05 pm) FLI 111 William Logan (wlogantAufl.edu / 371-7780) 4211-H Turlington (Monday, 2-4 pm)

-Poetry requires the manipulation of words-it's the words, even more than the feelings within them, that make poetry memorable.
-Yet to treat poetry as merely a collection of words is too austere; it would be like treating a dog as just a bundle of DNA (not that some dogs shouldn't be so treated).
-We'll look closely at words and the way that altering even a single one may change the effect of a poem, without ever forgetting that a poem must proceed simultaneously through what those words evoke.
+Poetry requires the manipulation of words-it is the words, even more than the feelings within them, that make poetry memorable.
+Yet to treat poetry as merely a collection of words is too austere; it would be like treating a dog as a bundle of DNA (not that some dogs shouldn't be so treated).
+We will look closely at words and the way that altering even a single one may change the effect of a poem, without ever forgetting that a poem must proceed simultaneously through what those words evoke.